Sgibson64/Sgibson64.github.io/_pages/about.md

 My research interests focuses on multiple factors but are within the relm of Socio-economics and Racial diversity:
 - Environmental Justice
 - BIPOC/NHWhite communities
-- Meteropolitan areas across the United States
+- Metropolitan areas across the United States
 - Capitalism (ew gross!!!)
 - Black geographies